Vanilla-OS/handbook/_posts/2023-01-11-install-and-manage-applications.md

 ### Removing Applications

-You can remove the installed Flatpaks and Snaps from the `Installed` panel.
+You can remove installed Flatpaks and Snaps from the `Installed` panel.

 (**_Note_**: Some native applications installed on the host cannot be removed using this method)